andrewpublic/developer-config/README.md

 Note: To use :PlugInstall you will need vim-plug
 - Has to be downloaded manually
   - Use wget for vim-plug then move to Autoload folder

+:negative_squared_cross_mark: Note: For MacOS, the default Terminal does notsupport TrueColor (needed for colour theme).
+Install ITerm2 instead.

 If you get language server errors, do: